This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 The article lists 10 reasons why girls should be okay with their boyfriends watching porn.

-With each point sharing more misinformation than the next, we have decided to talk about each point, responding with research and reason.
-While this “sorority move” article and our response talk about heterosexual guys and their relationships, the same principles can be applied to any relationship involving any genders.
+With each point sharing more misinformation than the next, we have decided to discuss each point, responding with research and reason.
+While this “sorority move” article and our response talk about heterosexual guys and their relationships, the same principles can be applied to any relationship involving any gender.

 1. He’s Not Cheating